hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 Perhaps the most interesting things I learned from the paper is that the answer is actually no: **today, the main impediment to I/O performance seems to be the OS kernel itself.**

-In one striking experiment, they take commodity linux and attempt to determine the latency of a simple read and a simple write in Redis on commodity hardware .
+In one striking experiment, they take commodity linux and attempt to break down the latency of a simple read and a simple write in Redis on commodity hardware.
 In particular:

 * They receive a 1 KB of packet from the wire.
 * They either read or write some data in Redis.